Vyndorix/Large-File-Generator-in-C/README.md

 # Large-File-Generator-in-C
-Makes a super large file in c it is also compiled with tcc and I made it in like 30 seconds Works on all operating systems just the exe is just for linux.
-Good if you want to play a little prank on your friend or teacher ;)
+Makes a super large file in C. Use this on your teachers or friends computer as a little haha.